pabloroca/obfuscateapi/README.md

 ## infile plist format

 We should describe the network services in a plist, this is a sample plist.
-Each entry has three parts (dictionary with a long name for comments, constant name and value
+Each entry has three parts (dictionary with a long name for comments, constant name and value.
+Sample with three constants

 	<key>Base URL</key>
 	<dict>